nhaar/CPOSTList/README.md

 # Transforming the data into a spreadsheet

 This repository was built having in mind that this data is better visualized as a spreadsheet.
-The python script uses Pandas and generates .tsvs, which are meant to be imported into Microsoft Excel, and the Visual Basic macros will clean the formatting.
+The python script generates a .xslx file with all the data.
+The Visual Basic macros help cleaning it.